Thompson Sampling with Information Relaxation Penalties: Conclusion

-We first observe a clear improvement in both performances and bounds as we incorporate more complicated penalty functions from \textsc{TS} to \textsc{Irs.V-Zero}.
-As stated in Theorem \ref{thm-monotonicity}, the monotonicity in the bound curves can be observed.
-The suboptimality gap (the gap between a regret curve and its corresponding bound curve) gets tightened, which is consistent with the implication of Theorem \ref{thm-suboptimality}.
-As a trade-off, however, it requires a longer running time.
+Comparing the IRS algorithms (\textsc{TS}, \textsc{Irs.FH}, \textsc{Irs.V-Zero}, \textsc{Irs.V-Emax}, and \textsc{Opt}), we first observe a clear improvement in both the performance of policies and the tightness of bounds, as we adopt a more complicated penalty function, albeit one that requires a longer run time: as visualized in Figure \ref{fig-bern-2arms}, the regret curve approaches the \textsc{Opt} curve from above and the bound curve approaches it from below, where the \textsc{Opt} curve represents the lowest attainable regret that is the highest attainable regret bound at the same time.
+The suboptimality gap (the gap between a regret curve and its corresponding bound curve) becomes smaller, which is consistent with the implication of Theorem \ref{thm-suboptimality}.

+Finally, we note that the \textsc{Irs.Index} policy is outperforming all the other policies; i.e., the regret curve of \textsc{Irs.Index} is surprisingly close to the \textsc{Opt} curve.
+Although it is developed based on \textsc{Irs.V-EMax}, it performs better than \textsc{Irs.V-EMax}, and the reasons for that still need to be researched.

+\textbf{Bernoulli MAB with ten arms ($K=10$).} We next consider a Bernoulli MAB with ten arms and $T_{\max} = 500$. \textsc{Irs.V-EMax} and \textsc{Opt} are omitted from this simulation due to their computational cost, and so are \textsc{Lagr-RT} and \textsc{Lagr-OT} for long horizons\footnote{ \newedit{ \textsc{Lagr-RT} and \textsc{Lagr-OT} require substantial offline pre-computation.
+This involves a convex optimization problem with $T$ decision variables, where a single evaluation of the objective function requires $\Theta(T^3)$ operations.
+As recommended by \citet{Brown20}, we have implemented a cutting-plane method using a commercial optimization software (Gurobi), but it takes over a week to complete the pre-computation when $T=350$. }} ($T > 350$).
+Figure \ref{fig-bern-10arms} and Table \ref{tbl-bern-10arms} show the simulation results.
+We again observe a monotonic improvement in the performance of policies and the tightness of bounds among IRS algorithms, and the \textsc{Irs.Index} policy still performs best.